ibm-cloud-docs/hp-virtual-servers/architecture-workload-isolation.md

 | {{site.data.keyword.iamlong}} | To authenticate requests to the service and authorize user actions, {{site.data.keyword.hpvs}} uses {{site.data.keyword.iamshort}} (IAM) operating system and service access roles.
 For more information about the IAM permissions that are required to work with the service, see [Managing access for {{site.data.keyword.hpvs}}](/docs/hp-virtual-servers?topic=hp-virtual-servers-iam-hpvs). |
 | {{site.data.keyword.containerlong}} | {{site.data.keyword.hpvs}} is using the {{site.data.keyword.containerlong_notm}} to host the service broker and the dashboard UI. |
 | {{site.data.keyword.databases-for-mongodb_full}} | {{site.data.keyword.hpvs}} uses the {{site.data.keyword.databases-for-mongodb_full_notm}} to store the metadata about virtual servers to manage those containers. |
+{: caption="Table 1.
+Dependencies to other IBM Cloud services" caption-side="bottom"}

 ## Dependencies on third party services